chiragramani/Classic-Arcade/README.md

 ## Overview

- A website where the player has to reach its goal while saving itself from enemiess.
+ A website where the player has to reach its goal while saving itself from enemies.

 ## Setup